aquasecurity/trivy/docs/docs/advanced/modules.md

 #### Analyzer interface
 If you implement the `Analyzer` interface, `Analyze` method is called when the file path is matched to file patterns returned by `RequiredFiles()`.
+A file pattern must be a regular expression.
+The syntax detail is [here][regexp].

 `Analyze` takes the matched file path, then the file can be opened by `os.Open()`.

 ```go